Rudy (film): Reception

 The film was the closing night gala at the 1993 Toronto International Film Festival.

 Rudy received primarily positive reviews from critics.
 Roger Ebert of the Chicago Sun-Times wrote that the film "has a freshness and an earnestness that gets us involved, and by the end of the film we accept Rudy's dream as more than simply sports sentiment.
 It's a small but powerful illustration of the human spirit."
 Stephen Holden of The New York Times observed that "For all its patness, the movie also has a gritty realism that is not found in many higher-priced versions of the same thing, and its happy ending is not the typical Hollywood leap into fantasy."
 In The Washington Post, Richard Harrington called Rudy "a sweet-natured family drama in which years of effort are rewarded by a brief moment of glory."
 Kenneth Turan of the Los Angeles Times called the film "Sweet-natured and unsurprising...this is one of those Never Say Die, I Gotta Be Me, Somebody Up There Likes Me sports movies that no amount of cynicism can make much of a dent in."

-On Rotten Tomatoes, the film holds a rating of 78%, based on 46 reviews, with an average rating of 6.9/10.
+On Rotten Tomatoes, the film holds a rating of 78%, based on 50 reviews, with an average rating of 7/10.
 The site's consensus reads, "Though undeniably sentimental and predictable, Rudy succeeds with an uplifting spirit and determination."
 Metacritic gave the film a score of 71, based on 22 reviews, indicating "generally favorable reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 In 2006, AFI placed the film on its 100 Years...100 Cheers list, where it was ranked #54.

 Home media

 Rudy was released on VHS by Columbia TriStar Home Video on May 25, 1994, and on LaserDisc on June 22, 1994.
 The film was released as a Special Edition DVD on September 26, 2000.
 The film was released on Blu-Ray for the first time on September 9, 2008.
+A 30th Anniversary SteelBook 4K Ultra HD Blu-ray that included a new director's cut, deleted scenes, and director's/writer's commentary, was released on November 14, 2023.